marco-lee25/SVM_face_detection/README.md

-# Face_detection
+# Face_detection_using_SVM

 ### Project Objective

 Experiment with Support Vector Machine and Kernel Support Vector Machine classifiers to detect whether there is a face in a small image patch.
 And compare their performance.

 ### Dataset
-The dataset contains face and non-face images with 19x19 pixel values.
+The dataset contains face and non-face images with 19x19 pixel values.<br />
+REMARK：This project only used part of the images as dataset is large.

 | Data overview  | Face and non-face sample |
 | ------------- | ------------- |